Ramages/CPP-MiscProjectDump/README.md

 # CPP-MiscProjectDump
-This is basically smaller snippets for practice purpouses
+This is just smaller programs for practice and learning C++